“Just because she is beautiful, doesn’t mean you are ugly”. That sentence only exists, because most guys feel ugly when they bump into you.

 But wait, really, why don’t I just walk over and ask your name?
 I mean, what’s the harm in that?
 Ok, I’d only ask because I want to tear your clothes off and drown in your body, but still.
 On the surface it’s just asking a name.

 I feel like a dwarf suddenly.

 I become acutely aware of the amount of money in my bank account.
 The sanity of my reflex is up for debate, but it’s there.
-A clerk in my head is doing some math and concluding: sorry dude, you’re not rich enough to be that girl.
+A clerk in my head is doing some maths and concluding: sorry dude, you’re not rich enough to be with that girl.
 As if she has a six figure price tag stitched to the back of her neck.
 It’s crazy.
 It’s bullshit.
 And it blocks me.
-My internal belief system buys into that shit, even if my objective train of thought doesn’t.
+My internal belief system buys that shit, even if my objective train of thought doesn’t.

 I start to think I have nothing to offer her.
 I’m afraid she doesn’t know anything.
 We won’t be able to have any kind of conversation.
 She’ll want to talk about blockbuster movies and the bad habits of her best friend.
 Which is fine, but it’s me who has to start the conversation and I haven’t seen the latest blockbuster movies and I have never met her best friend.
 Yes, objectively speaking I know this is a stupid prejudice.
 But my feet tend to listen to my prejudiced internal belief system.
 I’ll want to talk about shit I write, she’ll want to know how big my car is.

 I feel my clothes dragging me down and I feel like I am clad like a homeless bum who hasn’t been able to take a shower in at least five days.
 Even though an hour ago I was in the shower.